bh007183/class-repo-assist/README.md

 * That should read: * In this lesson, students will complete activities `21-Ins_Sign-JWT` through `28-Stu_Mini-Project`.

 * my work arround right now is just to modify that typo manually.

+* To add content for new week run "node script.js"

+* To add solved content for a day in a week run "node solved ?" replace the question mark with 1, 2, or 3 respective to the current day.
+* To push changes run "node push.js"